 Kivas Fajo's jar

 Among Kivas Fajo's treasures in TNG: "The Most Toys" there is also a striped jar with a handle, perhaps a teapot or a vase.
 Curiously this jar can be seen in Dr. Crusher's, O'Brien's and Worf's quarters in later TNG episodes.
 It is visible in Data's shelf in TNG: "Genesis" and even on Troi's table in ENT: "These Are The Voyages".
 Belated revenge?
 Anyhow, it seems like an intentional running joke that the item is passed around among the Enterprise crew, even 15 years after the original episode.
-The jar also appeared on Voyager and on the K'mpec's Klingon attack cruiser in "Reunion".
+The jar also appeared on Voyager.
+Another piece from Fajo's collection, the angular red vase, could be seen on K'mpec's Klingon attack cruiser in "Reunion".

 Beata's pen from TNG: "Angel One" appears again many years later on the Alsaurian homeworld in VOY: "Resistance", where it is used by Caylem.